VMG - Dermatology, Ridgewood

 Inflammatory skin conditions, pediatric dermatology, skin cancer screening and treatment, acne, rosacea, eczema, skin rashes and infections, treatment of benign growths, chemical peels, botulinum toxin fillers, laser and cosmetic procedures.

-Dr. Tamara Zapolanski is a board-certified dermatologist with a focus in general medical, surgical, and cosmetic dermatology.
+Dr. Tamar Zapolanski is a board-certified dermatologist with a focus in general medical, surgical, and cosmetic dermatology.
 Dr. Zapolanski attended the University of Pennsylvania, where she graduated magna cum laude with a major in neuroscience.
 She received her medical degree from the University of Miami, Miller School of Medicine in Miami, Florida.
 She went on to complete her dermatology residency at Weill Cornell Medical College, where she served as the Chief Resident of the residency program during her final year.
 Additionally, she was awarded the Distinguished Housestaff Award for all-around excellence.
 Dr. Zapolanski is a clinical instructor in dermatology at Weill Cornell Medical College.
 She is a fellow of the American Academy of Dermatology.

 Dr. Zapolanski is dedicated to connecting with and building lasting relationships with her patients and their families.
 She strives to provide her patients with comprehensive dermatologic care.